-This rich, nourishing lip balm uses four natural ingredients and takes just minutes to make.
+This rich, nourishing natural lip balm uses four simple ingredients and takes just minutes to make.
 Add essential oils and create your own flavors!

 J-man is in 3rd grade this year, and he’s got a lot going on.
 There are tests, homework, required reading, and projects.
 He’s developed a nervous habit of licking his lips, and they’ve gotten really chapped.
 Poor guy–you can see the redness all around his mouth.